mmterpstra/BA-BarcodeAnalysis/README.md

 BA-BarcodeAnalysis
 ==================

 The scripts used for the analysis of the 33nt barcode data.
-For reploduceable research.
+For reproduceable research.